nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - A follow-up appointment is successfully scheduled and confirmed.

 ### Main Success Scenario (MSS)
-1. Fred selects the option to schedule a follow-up appointment for a patient.
+1. Fred enters the command to schedule a follow-up appointment for a patient.
 2. CareLink prompts Fred to input the patient’s details and select a date and time.
-3. Fred enters the patient details and chooses an available date and time for the appointment.
+3. Fred enters the patient details and an available date and time for the appointment.
 4. CareLink confirms the follow-up appointment and saves it in the system.
 5. CareLink displays a confirmation message with the appointment details.
 6. Use case ends.